itsmosalah/nota/README.md

 -   [x] Create Notes and save them in local database.
 -   [x] Create Labeling system with label filters.
 -   [x] Add themes options with dark mode.
--   [ ] Add options to customize the notes order
+-   [ ] Add options to customize the notes order.
-    -   [ ] Add sorting options
+    -   [ ] Add sorting options.
-    -   [ ] Add an option to pin notes
+    -   [ ] Add an option to pin notes.
+-   [ ] Create unit and widget tests.
+-   [ ] Create a documentation for project design.

 See the [open issues](https://github.com/itsmosalah/nota/issues) for a full list of proposed features (and known issues).